maudeve-it/ILI9XXX-XPT2046-STM32/README.md

 - ["How to" handle display backlight](./BACKLIGHT)
 - ["How to" handle a simple menu](./MENU)

-Youtube video showing project characteristics and performance: https://youtu.be/oWx1-WmTwag<br>
+Youtube video showing project characteristics and performance:<br>
 Youtube video with a detailled analysis of SPI communication to displays: https://youtu.be/oWx1-WmTwag<br>